 But did you know that even lending money from your retirement account to a disqualified person can lead to penalties?
 To prevent any potential mishaps, always consult with your IRA custodian before making any significant moves.

-Setting Up Your SDIRA for Real Estate Investing
+How to Set Up Your SDIRA for Real Estate Investing

 When it comes to investing in real estate through an SDIRA, the setup process is crucial.